backprop-ai/backprop/docs/source/index.rst

 ..
-Kiri documentation master file, created by sphinx-quickstart on Sun Jan  3 12:07:08 2021.
+Backprop documentation master file, created by sphinx-quickstart on Sun Jan  3 12:07:08 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Kiri Home
+Backprop Home
 ==========

-Kiri is a Python library that makes it simple to solve AI tasks without requiring any data.
+Backprop is a Python library that makes it simple to solve AI tasks without requiring any data.

 .. toctree::
    :maxdepth: 2